Skip to main content

 Portal of Evil: Stolen Runes was developed by 8Floor.

 Portal of Evil: Stolen Runes has received very positive reviews from players.
-Most players liked this game for its story.
+Most players liked this game for its story but disliked it for its replayability.

 Portal of Evil: Stolen Runes is a single player game.